dev-sec/example-puppet-hardening/README.md

 # Example Puppet Hardening

+Note: This repository is deprecated in favor of [https://github.com/hardening-io/hardening](https://github.com/hardening-io/hardening)

 Demonstrates the use of hardening modules via puppet.
 Use either Vagrant or Docker, whichever you prefer.

 ## Modules